 Should Tableau data blending on a date field be causing problems you have come to the right place.
 I had to blend data between an Excel file and a Tableau data extract and it didn’t work.
-I was blending on two fields:

-1. a text field called Metric, with had the same field name in both datasets.
+- A text field called Metric, with had the same field name in both datasets.
 Tableau picked this up automatically, the chain symbol next to the dimension name.

-2. a date field.
+- A date field.
 Called Date in the spreadsheet but InvoiceDate in the Tableau extract.

 To create a relationship, on the Tableau menu bar choose Data—Edit Relationships.
 I thought it would be simply telling Tableau to join where Date = InvoiceDate.
-Unfortunately it was not that simple.

 For example, you could have website visit data in one source and order data in another which you want to display together to show a visit to order conversion rate over time.
 Tableau have created a good video guide on data blending.

 My issue was joining the date fields.
 Initially I had it set up with one line where Date = InvoiceDate.
 The automatic Metric = Metric is also there.

 Open up the date field – it automatically presents as a hierarchy – and join the corresponding date hierarchy fields on the same date part.

 When selecting part of the date in the primary data source the only relationship option available in the secondary data source is the corresponding date part.
 In this case it’s the MONTH.

 For my join to work I had to join the DAY, MDY, MONTH and YEAR although my data was stored at a daily level.
-Finally the relationships were like this:

 You will know when the joins are correct and active.
 Tableau puts an orange chain links symbol to signify there’s an active relationship.